JamesBarciz/DS32_Flask_Review/README.md

 3. Make a simple Flask application with the following items:

-   - Make your app into a function called `create_app`
    - Name the Flask application `APP`
    - Make your _base_ route and return `'This is the base route.'`
-   - At the end of your `create_app` function, return the application variable

 4. Now, add a conditional at the bottom of your script which will allow you to start up the Flask app when the script is